philadams-zz/philadams.net/src/quotes.md

 -
 > The opposite for courage is not cowardice, it is conformity.
 Even a dead fish
 > can go with the flow. _Jim Hightower_

 -
+> You pile up enough tomorrows, and you'll find you are left with nothing but a
+> lot of empty yesterdays. _Harold Hill_

+-
 > That's the paradox: the only time most people feel alive is when they’re